pubnub/pubnub-mcp-server/resources/sdk_docs/python_mobile-push.md

 5    .channel("myChannel") \
 6    .message("Hello from PubNub Python SDK") \
 7    .pn_async(my_callback_function)
 ```

 ## Add a device to a push notifications channel

-##### Requires Mobile Push Notifications add-on
-Enable for your key in the Admin Portal: https://admin.pubnub.com/.
-How to enable add-ons: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-.

 Enable mobile push notifications on a set of channels.